agentml/ahn-ml-lab.github.io/index.md

 <br>
 <br>
 <br>
 I'm an Assistant Professor of [Computer Science](https://cs.rutgers.edu) and [Cognitive Science](https://ruccs.rutgers.edu/) at Rutgers University where I lead the [Rutgers Machine Learning Group](./members/) (RUML).
 My research goal is to develop machine learning algorithms to make machines have human-like intelligence.
-I believe that AI agents should be able to learn representations and structured relations of the world in a way to provide systematic generalization.
-In approaching to this problem, I have particular emphases on unsupervised and structured representation learning based on deep learning, probabilistic learning, and reinforcement learning.
-Inspiration from cog/neuro-science is also important to come up with proper inductive biases.
+I believe that AI agents should be able to learn representations of the world and their structured relations in a way to support systematic generalization.
+I have particular emphases on unsupervised and structured representation learning based on deep learning, probabilistic learning, and reinforcement learning.
+Inspiration from cog/neuroscience is also important to come up with proper inductive biases.
 I received my Ph.D. at the [University of California, Irvine](https://uci.edu) on the study of scalable approximate Bayesian inference under the supervision of Prof. [Max Welling](https://staff.fnwi.uva.nl/m.welling/).
 I did my postdoc working on deep learning at [MILA](https://mila.quebec/en/) under Prof. [Yoshua Bengio](https://yoshuabengio.org/).
 I joined Rutgers University in Fall 2018.

 **Email**: sjn.[last_name] at gmail
 **Address**: CBIM 9, 617 Bowser Rd, Piscataway, NJ 08854